texnixe/splitview/OPTIONS.md

 # Options

 If options are not set a default value will be used.
+More docs needed.

 ## config.php